apauley/parallel-frequency/README.md

 # hnop - A minimal Haskell project structure

-This is based on [the minimal Haskell project][semantichnop], but with values that I think I'll use for most of my Haskell play projects.
+This is based on [the minimal Haskell project][semantichnop], but with default values that I think I'll use for most of my Haskell play projects.

+Some of the defaults I'm interested in are:

+ * GHC compiler warnings: enabled and fatal
+ * cabal packages that [play nice with each other][stackage]
+ * Some compiler optimisations, e.g. use a threaded runtime

-If by some off chance anybody other than myself comes across this: feel free to fork it and customise it to your own liking.
+If by some off chance anybody other than myself comes across this and finds it useful: feel free to fork it and customise it to your own liking.

-If you think I missed some cool default, please let me know :-)
+I don't play with Haskell often enough to know of all the latest best practices, so if you think I missed something that should be enabled by default, please let me know :-)

 ## Building